Ranganathaswamy Temple, Srirangam: Location

-The Ranganathaswamy Temple at Srirangam, also known as Periyakovil and Srirangam Tirupati, is located about 12 km north of the city of Tiruchirappalli, about 325 km southwest of Chennai.
+The Ranganathaswamy Temple at Srirangam, also known as Periyakovil (Big Temple), and Bhooloka Vaikuntam is located about 12 km north of the city of Tiruchirappalli, about 325 km southwest of Chennai.
 The city is connected daily to other major cities by the network of Indian Railways, Tamil Nadu bus services and the Highway 38.
 The site is near the Tiruchirappalli International Airport (IATA: TRZ).

 The temple site is on a large island bounded by the Kaveri River and Kollidam River.
 It is vast and planned as a temple town with Sapta-Prakaram design where the sanctum, gopuram, services and living area are co-located in seven concentric enclosures.
 Rampart walls were added after medieval centuries that saw its invasion and destruction.
 The temple monuments are located inside the inner five enclosures of the complex, surrounded by living area and infrastructure in outer two enclosures.
 Numerous gopurams connect the Sapta-Prakaram enclosures allowing the pilgrims and visitors to reach the sanctum from many directions.
-The site includes two major temples, one for Vishnu as Ranganatha, and other to Shiva as Jambukeshvara.
+The site includes two major temples, one for Vishnu as Ranganatha, and the other to Shiva as Jambukeshvara.
 The island has some cave temples, older than both.